i-am-bee/bee-agent-framework/docs/tutorials.md

 touch src/agent_slack.ts
 ```

 That's it for the setup!
-We’ll add the necessary code into the module you just created.
+We’ll add the necessary code to the module you just created.

 ### Slack API

 To connect to the Slack API, you will need a set of credentials and some additional setup.

-1. Go to https://api.slack.com/apps and create a new app named `Bee` (use "from scratch" option).
+1. Go to https://api.slack.com/apps and create a new app named `Bee` (use the "from scratch" option).
-2. Once in the app page, select `OAuth & Permissions` from the menu.
+2. Once on the app page, select `OAuth & Permissions` from the menu.
 3. Go to `Bot Token Scopes` and add `chat:write` scope, that will suffice for our purposes.
 4. Click `Install to Workspace` and grab the `Bot User OAuth Token`
 5. Grab the `Team ID` by navigating to `https://<your-workspace>.slack.com`, after redirect, your URL will change to `https://app.slack.com/client/TXXXXXXX/CXXXXXXX`, pick the segment starting with `TXXXXXXX`.